What is a homeowner loan?

 What is home equity?

-Home equity is the difference between the current market value of your property and how much you still owe on the mortgage.
+Home equity is the difference between the current market value of your property and how much you still owe on your mortgage.
 In a nutshell, it’s the proportion of your property you own outright.

 For example, say you bought a house for £200,000 and your outstanding mortgage balance is £120,000.
 That means your home equity is £80,000.